MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 The Windows Holographic version name gives you an indication of the time when the release became available.
 The current naming convention is year/half.
 For example, version 21H1 became available in the first half of 2021.
 The "21" in the name indicates the year (2021) and "H1" indicates the first half of that year.
 Prior to that naming convention was based on year/month.

-In between our feature updates, we also release fixes and improvements as well as security updates.
-These are always minor updates and never change the major build number.
+In between our feature updates, we also release fixes and improvements and security updates.
+These updates are always minor updates and never change the major build number.

 To help provide clarity, this release notes page will provide information for every major and minor update.
 The most current release is listed first, and previous releases follow in chronological order.
 If you’d like to learn about updates to down level versions (or view previous major feature releases), please refer to the table below.